 Following closure of the Caerphilly tar works in 1985, the pump was purchased by Alan McEwen along with several others and taken to Yorkshire.
 For various reasons the pumps remained untouched until 1996 when they were offered for sale again.

-The pump was repurchased from Alan McEwen and transferred to Essex in the October.
+The pump was repurchased from Alan McEwen in the October.
 It has since been fully restored and runs well on compressed air.
-This pump is in storage under cover in Wiltshire.
+This pump is now in covered storage and not on public display.